JaKooLit/Debian-Hyprland/README.md

 - if you installed in your laptop and Brightness and Keyboard brightness does not work you can execute this command `sudo chmod +s $(which brightnessctl)`

+### 😠😠😠 NO WALLPAPER!!
+- By default, swww is set for wallpaper.
+If you have not opt to install swww, you can edit ~/.config/hypr/configs/Execs.conf .
+Put # on swww and delete the # on the swaybg part
+- I still highly suggest to install swww though since most are connected to swww

 ### ✨ Packages that are manually downloaded and build.
 These packages will not be updated by apt and have to be manually updated
 - Hyprland [`LINK`](https://github.com/hyprwm/Hyprland)
 - nwg-look [`LINK`](https://github.com/nwg-piotr/nwg-look)